|Message from Josh Cruz

 PBase Community and Fellow Photographers:

 Thank you for viewing my galleries.
-Over the past 10 years, I have taken photos in various places, of varied people and events.
-The cameras I have used range from the basic point-and-shoots (Kodak CX7330, Kodak V550), to the more advanced prosumers (Lumix FZ7 and TZ5, Kodak V1253 and Canon D10 for underwater use).
-Inevitably, I had to began shooting with DSLRs (all started with Canon 400D/XTi) and more recently, the Canon 7D and the Canon 6D.
+Over the past 15 years, I have taken photos in various places, of varied people and events, since the film days.
+The digital cameras I have used range from the basic point-and-shoots (Kodak CX7330, Kodak V550), to the more advanced prosumers (Lumix FZ7 and TZ5, Kodak V1253 and Canon D10 for underwater use).
+Inevitably, I had to begin shooting with DSLRs - all started with Canon 400D/XTi, and more recently, the Canon 7D and the Canon 6D.
 Lately I have also been traveling with the mirrorless wonder Sony NEX-5, which will soon yield to my new small favorite - the Canon 100D.

 I have come to the conclusion that it is the eye of the photographer that matters, aside from timing, lighting, exposure and all those elements that lead to the capture of a breath-taking image.
 Inspiration is what makes the difference; the difference between a good photo and an ordinary photo is usually measured in seconds, not hours or days; it is usually a matter of moving your camera a little bit to the left, right, up or down, once you are in the right place at the right time.